-Darren overseas the timekeeping for all the major international race meetings the association organises (IFMAR & EFRA events) and also is the section timekeeper for national's in two classes.
-Got a query about the details of timekeeping?
+Darren overseas the timekeeping for all the major international race meetings the association organises (IFMAR & EFRA events) and was previously the section chairman of the Large Scale Off Road section and its section race director, and timekeeper.
+Got a guery about the details of timekeeping?
 Ask Darren.